Veracruz

 Is it safe?

 Honestly answered: the tourist parts are calm.
-The port, Xalapa, and the coffee towns need only normal big-city precautions — watch your phone and bag in crowds.
-Veracruz does have a real cartel history, but it mostly touches rural zones, the industrial south around Coatzacoalcos, and certain highways.
-Petty theft is your everyday risk, not violence.
-What a friend here would tell you: stick to the main toll roads (cuotas), drive them by day, and don’t go wandering unlit backroads at night.
+The port, Xalapa, and the coffee towns need only normal big-city precautions — watch your phone and bag in crowds, use a booked taxi or app at night.
+Veracruz does carry a real cartel history, but it mostly touches rural zones, the industrial south around Coatzacoalcos and Minatitlán, and certain highways — not the places you came to see.
+Petty theft, not violence, is your everyday risk.
+What a friend here would tell you: stick to the toll roads (cuotas), drive them by daylight, don’t wander unlit backroads at night, and skip the free “libre” highways through the south.
+For the wider picture, read is Mexico safe.

 When to go